Web Light: Faster and lighter mobile pages from search

 What ad networks are currently supported?

-- As of October 2018, we support Sovrn, Zedo, AdSense, and Google Publisher Tabs (GPT).
+- As of October 2018, we support Sovrn, Zedo, AdSense, and Google Publisher Tags (GPT).
 We are working to support Google Ad Manager and more ad networks as well.

 How many ads are shown on a single page?